renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/RoamingDSP.md

 This class offers 'roaming 'control of a DSP device, which means that you can lock onto a specific type of device, and navigate between similar devices.

 RoamingDSP is not an application in itself, but rather, a baseclass that other applications can choose to extend.
+RoamingDSP itself extends [Automateable](Automateable.md), which provides automation recording capabilities.

 ## How it works